jimmyss/auto_mail_tool/README.md

 # auto_mail_tool
-Hi there this is an auto mail sender
+Hi there， this is an auto mail sender